Loki1920/Gmail-Automation-Agent/README.md

     ```
 2.  **First-Time Authorization:** The first time you run the script, a new tab will open in your web browser asking you to log in to your Google account and grant permission for the app to access your Gmail.
 3. After you approve, a `token.json` file will be created in the project directory.
 This file stores your authorization so you won't have to log in every time.
 4.  **Watch the Magic!** The agents will now start their work.
 You will see their progress printed in the terminal.
-Once they are finished, check your Gmail for the new `IMPORTANT_EMAILS` label!
+Once they are finished, check your Gmail for the new `From Marketing Lists` label!